eddgrant/lan2rf-gateway-stats/README.md

 # lan2rf-gateway-stats

-A simple utility which obtains data from an Intergas LAN2RF device, and sends it to an InfluxDB endpoint.
+A simple utility which obtains data from an Intergas LAN2RF device, and sends it to InfluxDB.

 # How to use it